-For a party backdrop, I kept it simple with a hanging fishnet covered in various sizes of clear bubble balloons.
+For a party backdrop, I kept it simple with a hanging the two fishnets that came in this set covered in various sizes of clear bubble balloons.
 I purchased this set of bubble balloons from Etsy and was pleased with the mix.
 They were really difficult to blow up by hand, so I’d recommend using a pump of some sort if you’re not using helium.
 I strung them up with monofilament and 3M hooks.

 If you follow me on Instagram, you may have really questioned my sanity when you saw me spend the better part of a week practicing making macarons until I found the perfect method for making shell-shaped macarons.
 I’ve made macarons before, but had never really achieved perfection until my self-imposed macaron boot camp.

 These little guys looked really special and were admired and enjoyed by each of our guests.
 (The chocolate pearls are sixlets I found at a party store.)
 I made them a few days before the party and kept them sealed up until the big day.